Dutch union threatens FIFA with legal action over Qatar

-A Dutch labor union is threatening FIFA with legal action if it does not step in to halt what the union has branded "modern slavery" in the construction of venues for the 2022 World Cup in Qatar.
+A Dutch labor union said Monday it will launch legal action against FIFA if soccer's governing body does not step in to halt what it called "modern slavery" in the construction of venues for the 2022 World Cup in Qatar.

-Dutch union FNV says it wants "FIFA to accept its responsibility and end exploitation of workers" in stadium construction ahead of the tournament.
+Dutch union FNV, which is taking legal action along with 21-year-old Bangladeshi worker Nadim Shariful Alam, said it wants "FIFA to accept its responsibility and end exploitation of workers" in construction work ahead of the tournament.

+The union is the latest organization to call for action against poor working conditions for laborers since Qatar was awarded the hosting rights.

 The gas-rich emirate is expected to spend tens of billions of dollars before the November-December 2022 tournament kicks off, preparing eight new and renovated stadiums and related projects such as transport links and accommodation.